costellobrette/Netflix-Regression/README.md

 ### Netflix Lasso Regression

-This notebook contains a Lasso Linear Regression model for the Netflix database that predicts the total minutes watched for each viewing session under the Netflix profile 'Brette'
+This notebook contains a Lasso Linear Regression model for the Netflix database that predicts the total minutes watched for each viewing session under the Netflix profile 'Brette'.

 ### Nova Scotia Collisions Regression